PolakiniO/WTouch/README.md

 `wtouch` is a Windows-native recreation of the GNU `touch` utility.
 It creates files on demand and updates access or modification timestamps without altering file contents.
 The implementation uses Win32 APIs so it works seamlessly with Unicode paths, files, and directories.

+## Disclaimer

+This project was originally created using OpenAI's Codex model.

 ## Features

 * Create files when they do not yet exist (unless `--no-create` is provided).